|Doc. Number||Article Title||Effective Date||Version|

 4. Additional Options

 If you followed the steps above, your data source should now be functionally importing and creating contacts.
 The following options are not required for the data source to function but can be used to apply additional automation when creating contacts.

 The assignment options allow you to assign leads on creation to users and companies.
 This will allow leads to be worked on as soon as they are received into the CRM.

 - Assigning On - Check the box to activate the further assignment options you will set in this section.

 - Public - Checking this box will make all the leads created thru this data source "Public".
-Public leads are viewable within the entire company and do not follow the other sharing options that may limit what contact users are able to see.
+Public leads are viewable within the entire company and do not follow the other sharing options that may limit what contact users can see.
 The contact can be made "Private" again later from the edit contact page (Client Dashboard).

-- Company - Select the company you wish to assign the lead.
+- Company - Select the company you wish to assign the lead to.
 This will affect what users are displayed in the next option; Assigned To.

 - Assigned To - Select the user you want leads to be assigned to.
 You can select multiple users by holding down the 'CTRL' key while clicking on the users.
 If multiple users are selected the leads will be distributed evenly.

 - Additional Company Assignment - You can add secondary company assignments by company type.
 To set a company's type. go to the Admin Tab > Companies > Select the company to edit and change the option set for "Company Type".